COVID-19 Prevention Plan

 9.3 Disinfecting.
 Classrooms must be disinfected in between each use.
 Frequently touched surfaces such as chairs, tables and door hardware should also be disinfected in between classes (see the Key Resources in section 1).

 9.4 Instructors.
 If possible, instructors who do not have additional staff roles or in-person commitments at Encampment should give lessons virtually.
-In-person instructors are to follow the protocol listed in section 5 (“The Bubble”) and section 6 (COVID-19 Testing) of this SOP.
+In-person instructors are to follow the protocol listed in section 5 (“The Bubble”) of this SOP.
 They are expected to stay in the “bubble” for the entire duration of Encampment or from the first day to the very last day of their scheduled classes.

 9.5 Squadron/Group Level Classes.
 If squadron and group level classes are given, proper social distancing between flights and squadrons must be in place.
 Seating must be arranged to keep flights together and separated from other flights.